MicrosoftDocs/powerapps-docs/powerapps-docs/user/email-signature.md

 - If the sender is a user, the dynamic placeholders defined in the email signature template are replaced with the values corresponding to the user.
 - If the sender is set to a queue and the  queue's owner is a user, the dynamic placeholders defined in the email signature template are replaced with the values corresponding to the queue's owner.
- - If the sender is set to a queue and the queue's owner is a team, the the dynamic placeholders are replaced with the values corresponding to the team's Administrator.
+ - If the sender is set to a queue and the queue's owner is a team, the the dynamic placeholders are replaced with the values corresponding to the team's administrator.

 ## Create an email signature